StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 StanModels has been updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).

 In the meantime time, Chris Fisher has made tremendous progress with MCMCBenchmarks.jl, which compares three NUTS mcmc options.

+## Future plans

+There is a plan to release a version 2 of StatisticalRethinking.jl that will be based on Soss.jl and DynamicHMC.jl.
+No firm timeline has been set for this.

 ## Documentation